-NOTE: Students who have not attended class or have not signed in to their online class by Census Day will automatically be dropped from their class.
+NOTE: Students who have not attended class or have not signed in to their online class by Census Day will automatically be dropped from their class for non-attendance.
 Census dates for each semester can be found under the Academic Calendar section of the catalog.